Quantum algorithm for Ewald summation based computation of long-range electrostatics: Methods

 \subsection{Numerical calculations}

-The total electrostatic interaction energy $E = E^{S} + E^{L} + E^{\mathrm{self}}+ E^{\mathrm{dip}}$ involves contributions from the energy terms $E^{S}$, $E^{L}$, $E^{\mathrm{self}}$, and $E^{\mathrm{dip}}$ (see Eq.\ref{eq:eq5}).
-In the algorithm proposed, the $E^{L}$-contribution is calculated in a quantum computer (see Results), while the other energy terms are calculated in a classical computer.
-The calculation of \(E^L\) consists of 1) the state initialization, ii) the multidimensional Fourier transform, and iii) the measurement (displayed schematically in Fig.~\ref{fig:overall-pipeline}), with the scaling law that depend on different parameters.
-For example, the state initialization step depends on the number of charges \(N\), whereas the multidimensional Fourier transform depends on the number \(M\) of grid points.
-We use the standard state initialization and state measurement techniques implemented in Qiskit.
+The total electrostatic interaction energy for a system of point charges, $E = E^{S} + E^{L} + E^{self}+ E^{dip}$, involves contributions from the energy terms $E^{S}$, $E^{L}$, $E^{self}$, and $E^{dip}$ (see Eq. (\ref{eq:eq5}) below).
+In the algorithm proposed, the $E^{L}$-contribution is calculated in a quantum computer, while the other energy terms are calculated in a classical computer (see Results).
+The calculation of \(E^L\) consists of 1) the state initialization, ii) the multidimensional Fourier transform, and iii) the measurement (displayed schematically in Fig. 1), with the scaling law that depends on different parameters.
+For example, the state initialization step depends on the number of charges \(N\), whereas the multidimensional Fourier transform depends on the number of grid points \(M\).
+In this study, we used standard state initialization and state measurement techniques implemented in Qiskit \cite{Qiskit_IBM}.